mebsd/mebsd.github.io/_code/bash/command-line-let-it-snow-let-it-snow-let-it-snow.md

   - cli
   - code
 ---
-# Command line - Let it snow, Let it snow, Let it snow
+# Command line snow
+## Let it snow, Let it snow, Let it snow

 Do you want to make your bash terminal snow?
 Here is a fun little way to do that using awk.